 Personally, one of my favorite moments on The Ultimate Fighter came when I watched a group of hopeful fighters wearing elevation masks and scuba flippers while running backwards on a treadmill.
 It was so absurd that I couldn’t believe it just happened.
 While the scuba flippers were crazy, what was even crazier were the elevation masks.

-Now, if you own one and actually bothered to read beyond mask 2the headline of this article then you are probably still headed towards the comments with your righteous indignation and your anecdotal evidence.
+Now, if you own one and actually bothered to read beyond the headline of this article then you are probably still headed towards the comments with your righteous indignation and your anecdotal evidence.
 But maybe, just maybe you ought to use actual scientific research as opposed to, “But my buddy said it worked,” “Anderson Silva uses it,” or my favorite, “There is scientific evidence to back it up!”
 If you find some research that supports it done by anyone besides the guy who sells the things, please, let me know.

 So what is an elevation mask?
 It is meant to mimic an oxygen-poor environment; at least, that’s what it is sold as.
 Living at sea level, person can expect to be breathing air that is roughly 20.9% oxygen.
 The higher the altitude a person is at, the less oxygen there is in the air.